Living with dementia

 Being involved at the care home

 "Memories are the foundation stones of our personalities.
 As the onset of dementia begins to cloud the memory it is vital that relatives share the person's memories with the staff so that together they can stimulate and maintain the memory functions for as long as possible.
 This will help to preserve the quality of life for their loved one.
-We believe that a partnership between relatives and staff is central to good care practice".
+We believe that a partnership between relatives and staff is central to good care practice"

-A photograph album containing photos of the family, friends and place known to your relative would also be helpful.
+A photograph album containing photos of the family, friends and places known to your relative would also be helpful.
 It is people's short term memory that goes first and photos provide a good talking point.
 The staff need to be able to focus on the ability not the disability.